Ever stared at a carton of eggs and wondered,

 And here’s a fun fact: the color of a hen’s earlobe can (not always) give you a hint about the color of the eggs she’ll lay.

-Red or pink earlobes (like Rhode Island Reds and Orpingtons) → usually brown eggs.
+Red or pink earlobes (like Rhode Island Reds and Orpingtons chicken breeds) → usually brown eggs.

-White earlobes (Whie Leg Horns) → usually white eggs.
+White earlobes (White Leg Horn chicken breed) → usually white eggs.

-Blue or turquoise earlobes (Ameraucanas and Araucanas, not as common) → usually blue eggs.
+Blue or turquoise earlobes (Ameraucanas and Araucana chicken breeds, not as common) → usually blue eggs.

 Think of it like freckles: some hens just make more pigment than others.